mcrea23/react-props-movie-lab/README.md

 In this component, you will need to render the `title`, `genres` and `IMDBRating`.

-For `genres`, join each genre together into string with commas separating each.
+For `genres`, join each genre together into string with commans separating each.

 For `IMDBRating`, you will need to finish writing the method `generateRatingElement()`, which should do the following: